GoogleCloudPlatform/functions-framework-cpp/examples/site/howto_deploy_to_cloud_run/README.md

 ## Building a Docker image

-Set the `GOOGLE_CLOUD_PROJECT` shell variable to the project id of your GCP project, and create a docker image with your function.
+Set the `GOOGLE_CLOUD_PROJECT` shell variable to the project id of your GCP project, and create a docker image with your function:

 ```shell
 GOOGLE_CLOUD_PROJECT=... # put the right value here